Cannabis Banking

 What Can Be Done?

-Because it’s a federal issue, Congress has an opportunity to do something about it.
+This is a federal issue, and Congress has an opportunity to act.

 Learn more in-depth about cannabis banking here.